 To clean the interior of the unit, use a dry cloth to wipe down the surface, and use a vacuum with an attachment to easily suck up any dust or other debris.
 To clean the coils of the exterior unit, use a coil cleaner and a hose.

-Once the interior is clean, check the condensate pan like you did when you cleaned the indoor unit.
+Once interior mini-split cleaning is complete, check the condensate pan like you did when you cleaned the indoor unit.
 If you notice any mold growth, consider using a bleach solution to remove it, and then rinse the pan with water.
 Lastly, wash the drain hose with soap and water to remove dirt or other debris that may prevent water from flowing freely through it.

 The Pioneer Mini Split Store offers a wide range of mini-split system configurations—from single-zone wall-mounted splits to multi-zone floor-mount mini-split units.
 All our systems come with full installation kits, and they’re simple to install.
 To enjoy the energy-efficiency and sleek aesthetic of a mini-split system, shop our extensive collection of high-quality products today.